 In preparing for a possible third wave of COVID-19, Nepal must improve its oxygen and vaccine supply chain.
 Nepal was among the first countries to initiate vaccinations with the plan of delivering 45 million doses to cover 72 percent of the population within three months.
 However, progress toward that goal has been limited.
 The supply chain broke down when the Serum Institute of India failed to deliver previously agreed upon and paid for Covishield vaccine doses after it was ordered by its own government to halt exports as part of India’s efforts to combat the pandemic.
 Negotiations with other countries have thus far failed.

 COVAX has asked Nepal to choose vaccines other than the Indian-produced Covishield, leading the government of Nepal to ask the United States, United Kingdom, European Union, China, and Russia to help meet the shortfall.
 On May 26, China agreed to donate an additional one million doses of vaccine to Nepal.
 The vaccine landscape is complicated in Nepal due to electricity supply and infrastructure issues—vaccines requiring extreme cold chain storage are difficult to maintain.

-Just days before the half million cases landmark was passed in late May, Rudra Singh Tamang, the director general of Nepal’s Department of Tourism, told Time, “Around 100 people have scaled Everest last week.
-Everything is fine.”
+Just days before the half million cases landmark was passed in late May, Rudra Singh Tamang, the director general of Nepal’s Department of Tourism, told Time, "Around one hundred people have scaled Everest last week.
+Everything is fine."